The Icarus Myth

-On one hand it’s important to take risks in order to free ourselves from limiting habits, learned behaviors, and constrictive relationships, situations or attitudes.
+On one hand, it’s important to take risks in order to free ourselves from limiting habits, learned behaviors, and constrictive relationships, situations or attitudes.
 On the other hand, we have to be careful not to get carried away by momentary success.
 There is a need to exercise caution and listen to guidance as we seek to expand our boundaries.
-Because it is the Sun that melts Icarus’s wings, and the Sun in astrology shows the ego, we have to be careful not to get too full of ourselves in the process or we will come crashing to the ground.
-Icarus’s ascent to the Sun could be a metaphor for being too high on oneself.
+Because it is the Sun that melts Icarus’s wings, and the Sun in astrology shows the ego, we have to be careful not to get too full of ourselves in the process or we will come crashing down to the ground.
+Icarus’s ascent to the Sun could be a metaphor for being too ‘high on yourself’.

 We also need to recognize what we’re working with.
-Icarus forgot that he was flying with wings made of bird feathers and wax- not real wings.
+Icarus forgot that he was flying with wings made of bird feathers and wax, not real wings.
 We need to have a grounded understanding of our own abilities and current level of mastery.
 It’s Daedalus, the creator of the wings, who truly understands the limitations of his own work.
-Although he is a master craftsman, he recognizes the inherent limits of his skills- but Icarus did not.
+Although he is a master craftsman, he recognizes the inherent limits of his skills, but Icarus does not.
 Once the wax melted Icarus was left flapping only his arms in a vain attempt to keep flying.
+Know your skill level.

-The Icarus myth demonstrates that we have to takes risks, but that we also have to work with what we have- the skill set, available materials and current situation.
-Daedalus made those wings from what he had on hand.
+The Icarus myth demonstrates that we have to takes risks, but that we also have to work with what we have – the skill set, available materials, and current situation we are dealing with.
+Daedalus made those wings from what he had on-hand.
 We can achieve great things with what we have, but we have to be careful not to overestimate our own abilities.
-We must tread a fine line between soaring and crashing.
-The person who does not recognize his own limitations may take unnecessary and foolish risks against the advice of people who have more experience and his own best interests at heart.
+We must tread the fine line between soaring and crashing.
+The person who does not recognize his own limitations may take unnecessary and foolish risks against the advice of people who have more experience, and his own best interests at heart.

 Icarus in the 1st house